DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-03-15-finding-new-school-placements.md

 On the placements list page, we show:

-- a ‘Fine new placement’ button
+- a ‘Find new placement’ button
 - a list of placements in alphabetical order, ordered by subject and then partner school, for each partner school in the ITT provider’s network.
 - a school search - by school name, unique reference number (URN) or postcode
 - filters